kubernetes/enhancements/keps/sig-node/5233-node-readiness-gates/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: `NodeReadinessGates`
   - Components depending on the feature gate: kubelet, kube-apiserver, kube-controller-manager
-- [ ] Other
-  - Describe the mechanism:
-  - Will enabling / disabling the feature require downtime of the control plane?
-It depends.
-Readiness requirements are declared per node and can be disabled per node by updating the individual spec.
-For fleet wide disablement, the control-plane needs to be restarted.
-  - Will enabling / disabling the feature require downtime or reprovisioning of a node?
-No. spec update will disable the feature on the node.

 ###### Does enabling the feature change any default behavior?